Contents - Index

 Tip: Some users avoid purchasing a File copy by making photocopies of the Federal form and keeping it for the files.
 Some even photocopy the Federal and send it to the state.

-The laser engine which prints onto blank bond paper - The W-2/1099 Filer is able to produce exact replicas of the IRS forms.
-The Federal copy must still be filed on preprinted forms with red ink.
-The requirement to file the Federal copy on red preprinted forms may be circumvented by filing the client on magnetic media.
-Filing on magnetic media is actually easier than filing on paper and saves you time and money
+The Laser Engine which prints onto blank bond paper - The W-2/1099 Filer is able to produce exact replicas of the IRS forms.
+The Federal copy for 1099s must still be filed on preprinted forms with red ink.
+The requirement to file the Federal copy on red preprinted forms may be circumvented by filing the client electronically.
+Filing electronically is actually easier than filing on paper and saves you time and money

 LASER PRINTING COMPARED TO DOT-MATRIX PRINTING: